rooseveltframework/teddy/README.md

 Server-side app:

-- Setup a Node.js app using the instructions above.
+- Setup a Node.js app using the instructions above
-- Precompile templates somewhere in your app using the `teddy.compile('templateName.html')` method.
+- Precompile templates somewhere in your app using the `teddy.compile('templateName.html')` method
 - Create a route that serves one or more precompiled templates as `text/javascript`
-- Optionally write the precompiled templates somewhere to disk and serve them as statics instead to optimize for performance.
+- Optionally write the precompiled templates somewhere to disk and serve them as statics instead to optimize for performance

 Client-side HTML: